fabrix-app/docs/en/ref/index.md

 # 9. API Reference

-This section elucidates the inner workings of the fabrix framework, and provides a reference for the module APIs.
+This section elucidates the inner workings of the Fabrix framework, and provides a reference for the module APIs.

 # Classes